rapidcore/rapidcore/docs/RapidCore.Configuration/Configuration.md

 The common pattern these days - in a world of containerized applications - is to have some default configuration in files and allowing specific config values to be overruled using environment variables.

-## [Obsolete] `ConfigBase`
+## Extension methods on `IConfiguration`

-The abstract `RapidCore.Configuration.ConfigBase` class exists to make it easy to deliver a strict config interface for use in an application.
+RapidCore adds a few extension methods to `IConfiguration`, which allows for easy implementation of config classes.

 An example: